Changissnz/selfinterest/README.md

 artificial axiom.
 A focus entirely on the artificial axiom would mean nothing more than a complete and thorough definition of the concept.
-Instead, this writing sought and continue to seeks the artificial axiom as utility in what branches out of self-interest, oh but if only self-interest were a simple plant seed to grow into a tree, incapable of locomotion, then the writing would be on botany.
+Instead, this writing sought and continue to seeks the artificial axiom as attribution in what branches out of self-interest, oh but if only self-interest were a simple plant seed to grow into a tree, incapable of locomotion, then the writing would be on botany.

 ## More on philosophies of self-interest #47